detlefgerhardt/WinTlx/README.md

 - copy and paste function
 - Sending text files
 - Logging all communication to a text file.
 - Runs on any Windows version with .NET Framework 4.5 and above
+- NEW: Now with configuration menu

 ![Screenshot](https://github.com/detlefgerhardt/WinTelex/blob/master/WinTelexScreen.png)